thatcatfromspace/ChatPDF-backend/README.md

 - **`main.py`**: Default FastAPI app.
 Implements PDF chunking with concurrency, vector store creation, and Q&A endpoints using Ollama LLM.

 Complete setup instructions can be found in **[setup.md](setup.md)**.

+## Observations and Shortcomings

+- Also tried implementing a **`Celery`** worker for moving chunking to the background but was faced with issues.